 The predecessor of what is now the Brevard Philharmonic was founded in 1976 by Jackson Parkhurst.
 In creating the Brevard Chamber Orchestra, Parkhurst gave outstanding local musicians the opportunity to make music together, at the same time further enhancing the reputation of Brevard as a place known for its music-making.
-Forty-two years later, the Brevard Philharmonic has become a vital part of Transylvania County’s musical identity.
+Many years later, the Brevard Philharmonic has become a vital part of Transylvania County’s musical identity.

 When Parkhurst left Brevard to join the North Carolina Symphony in 1980, Virginia Tillotson, Chair of the Music Department at Brevard College, took over the leadership of the orchestra.
 During her 21-year tenure as conductor, what began as a chamber ensemble playing in various community venues several times a year became a full orchestra presenting an annual series of concerts at Brevard College to a loyal community following.

 The Brevard Philharmonic has the distinction of performing in Scott Concert Hall of the Porter Center for the Performing Arts at Brevard College, which has earned a reputation as one of the finest performance halls in the South.